 Alcoholism and drug addiction can destroy an otherwise enjoyable and successful life.
 The psychological and physical consequences of prolonged substance abuse can be devastating.
 However, addiction is a disease where the afflicted will try to convince themselves that there isn’t a problem.

-Individuals who suffer from schizophrenia and abuse drugs or alcohol are highly susceptible to an increased level of impairment.
-Schizophrenia and drug use are associated with a more intense psychosis.
+When people with schizophrenia abuse substances, there can be a dangerous magnification of the effects.
+Drug and alcohol users can have chemically-induced schizophrenia.
+Repeated occurrences of drug-induced psychosis can trigger schizophrenia.
+Individuals who have schizophrenia and abuse drugs or alcohol are highly susceptible to an increased level of impairment.
+Schizophrenia and addiction are associated with a more intense psychosis.

 Research numbers indicate potentially half of the individuals with documented schizophrenia abused a substance or multiple substances prior to being diagnosed with schizophrenia.
 With a proclivity to abuse alcohol and drugs, how does substance abuse affect schizophrenia?

 Do Schizophrenics Have Higher Rates of Substance Abuse?